TagVar/BareBones/README.md

   $app = new App;

-  //Look for a controller in "assets/controllers" contained in "firstController.php"
+  /* Look for a controller in "assets/controllers" contained in "firstController.php" */
   $app->controllerExists("firstController");

-  //Look for a controller in "assets/controllers/subdir" contained in "secondController.php"
+  /* Look for a controller in "assets/controllers/subdir" contained in "secondController.php" */
   $app->controllerExists("secondController", "subdir");

-  //Look for a controller in "assets/controllers/subdir" contained in "thirdController.php"
+  /* Look for a controller in "assets/controllers/subdir" contained in "thirdController.php" */
   $app->controllerExists("thirdController", "/subdir/");
 ```
 `checkDefaultMethod()`: The `checkDefaultMethod` method returns `true` if the current controller has an `index` method, and `false` if a controller is not set, or does not contain the `index` method.